IBM/microservices-traffic-management-using-istio/README.md

 [Zipkin Tracing on Istio](https://istio.io/docs/tasks/zipkin-tracing.html)

-# Part B: Modify Istio application to connect to external datasource by rebuilding microservices and enabling egress traffic
+## Part B:  Modify sample application to use an external datasource, deploy the application and Istio envoys with egress traffic enabled

 #### Clone this repository.
 This step requires you to use the YAML files and/or source code for the microservices.